Alexa Collins Rocks A Colorful Bikini While Enjoying A Boat Day In Miami

 “I have no words to describe your beauty,” remarked a fourth follower.

 Alexa is hardly shy about showing off her phenomenal figure on social media.
-She often entertains her fans by showing some skin in pieces from her endless bikini collection, as well as lingerie.
+She often entertains her fans by showing some skin in pieces from her endless bikini collection as well as lingerie.

 Another recent share from the star saw her going scantily clad in a strappy lace bra, panties, and matching garter belt.
 That post proved to be another huge hit, earning over 24,000 likes and 564 comments to date.